Cite this

 This doesn’t necessarily mean that having \(N\) bits about a source will give us an \(\hat{\mathrm{X}}\) that achieves the \(N\)-bit best performance for a given distortion function.
 For example, if we know \(\mathrm{X}\) perfectly, and we applied an invertible operation like mapping each color to a new, distinct color, we would not have lost any information.
 However, if our distortion function was the number of incorrect colors, the average distortion would increase.

-An example rate-distortion function for a discrete source in shown in Figure 9c.
+An example rate-distortion function for a discrete source is shown in Figure 9c.
 The green area represents possible combinations of rates and distortions.
 For sufficiently high values of average distortion, no information about the source is necessary, so the curve intersects the horizontal axis.
-For example, consider simply guessing the average outcome each time.
-For discrete sources, the curve intersects the vertical axis at the value of the source’s entropy, at this point we have zero remaining uncertainty.
+For discrete sources, when \(d(x, \hat{x}) = 0\) if and only if \(x = \hat{x}\), the curve intersects the vertical axis at the value of the source’s entropy, at this point we have zero remaining uncertainty.
 In contrast, for a continuous source, the curve would asymptotically approach the vertical axis, since an infinite number of bits would be needed to describe a continuous source exactly (Sec.
 2.9).

-In general, \(R(\mathrm{D})\) will be a non-increasing convex function of \(\mathrm{D}\), which means that 1) achieving lower and lower distortion will always require acquiring more information (assuming we were already making good use of the information we had), and 2) there will be diminishing returns on lowering distortion as we acquire more and more information.
+In general, \(R(\mathrm{D})\) will be a non-increasing convex function of \(\mathrm{D}\), which means that 1) achieving lower and lower distortion will always require acquiring more information (assuming we are already achieving the best possible distortion for our current rate), and 2) there will be diminishing returns on lowering distortion as we acquire more and more information.

 3 Channels